 Anna Ralph

 Anna joined Share Bristol in 2023, bringing a deep knowledge of the Bedminster area, organisations and people.
-She is completing a Masters in practical sustainability in 2023, and enjoys being able to put concepts into practice at Share Bristol.
+She has recently completed a Masters in practical sustainability, and enjoys being able to put concepts into practice at Share Bristol.

-Anna is leading on setting up Share Bristol’s second Library of Things, which is on East Street in Bedminster, and is looking forward to seeing many local people walk through the doors and building partnerships with other local organisations.
+Anna has led on setting up Share Bristol’s second Library of Things, which is on East Street in Bedminster, and is looking forward to seeing many local people walk through the doors and building partnerships with other local organisations.

-Anna lives in Bedminster and the first item she reserved was a waffle maker.
+Anna lives in Bedminster and the first item she reserved was also a waffle maker.
 Yummy!

 Why is sharing a good thing?
 What difference does it make?
 How does a Library of Things fit into this?